olibrook/conjugate-this/README.rst

     to the front.
   - When picking the next verb for a task, always pick from the front of the queue.
+DONE: Add the verb "haber".
+One of the big three!